joshgerdes/jekyll-uno/_drafts/microsoft-devbox-wrapped-in-a-bow.md

 ##### Create Dev box definitions

 It's time to create our Dev box definition.
 The Dev box definition is the type of Virtual Machines -or Dev Boxes that are standard for your environment.
-A dev box definition can be
+A dev box definition will be used to define the image _(whether it is a_ [_custom_](https://luke.geek.nz/azure/capturing-virtual-machine-images-and-snapshots-in-azure-using-wvdadmin/ "Capturing Virtual Machine images and Snapshots in Azure using WVDAdmin") _image or marketplace image),_ SKU of virtual machines _(Compute + Memory)_, and available storage.

 ##### Create Project